dpsitcouncil/site/src/events/trivia.md

 rules: >-
   1. The event will be held offline.

   2. In the first round aka The Portal, Contestants will have to answer 20 tech related multiple choice questions.

   3. Each question is given a time limit of 45 seconds.

   4. The contestants who qualify through the portal round will take part in the second round or The Terminal.

   5. The Terminal Round will be done via a round robin questionnaire, which will include 12 questions with 20 seconds given for each question, before passing onto the next question.

   6. The contestant with the highest score wins the trivia event.

+  7. This is an **individual** event.
+No teams allowed.
 organizers:
   - name: Niyati N
     desc: Event Head
     phone: +91 93844 02992
+    img: /_media/trivia-bg-image.png
 embed_link: TBD
 ---